kbwo/vim-shareedit/README.md

 A Neovim plugin that shares open files and cursor positions between Neovim and VSCode

 ## Motivation
-I have been using Neovim for a long time, but recently I've started using editors like Cursor and Cline more frequently, which means I often need to switch between different editors for development and testing.
+I have been using Neovim for a long time, but recently I've started using editors like Cursor Editor and Cline more frequently, which means I often need to switch between different editors for development and testing.

 However, except for specific features like AI-related functionality, using Neovim is still the most efficient for me, so I primarily use Neovim for reading code.